Jaingarveet/Agentic_Research_Team/README.md

 **NOTE ON TEST RESULTS & DEMOS:**
 Check out the `demo_and_tests/` directory for full execution logs, generated markdown files, and compiled PDFs across various test settings.
 Notice that the raw generated body text is 100% unique and sequentially structured; any section repetition occurs exclusively inside the final LaTeX compilation artifacts due to full-file code regeneration.
 Video demonstration: [YouTube Execution Run](https://youtu.be/3aU622zTymY).

+**💡 Note on Model Capacity (`gpt-5-nano`) & LaTeX Generation:**
+The entire pipeline was benchmarked strictly using **`gpt-5-nano`** to evaluate nano-scale model capabilities on complex multi-agent orchestration.
+While `gpt-5-nano` successfully produces rich, highly structured domain analysis, lightweight models remain sensitive to long-context LaTeX syntax serialization.
+Any downstream PDF issues (such as math-mode escapes, truncations, or section duplication during file regeneration) are strictly isolated to the typesetting layer and do not reflect failures in the core reasoning or content generation logic.

 ## Architecture & Workflow

 The architecture splits into a **parent graph** concerned with orchestration and compilation of the research and multiple parallel **sub-graphs** concerned with targeted research.